-For many photographers, a mid range zoom is their workhorse lens.
+For many photographers, a mid-range zoom 24-70mm lens is their workhorse.
 With the release of the Sony 24-70mm f/2.8 GM, a new standard in performance was set.

 As an adventure and wedding photographer, I evaluated this lens with the eye of a do-anything lens.
 Something you expect to keep on your camera throughout an entire shoot.